• Home

 A: I felt very proud to be the gold medalist of the Chinese divers.

-Top Myth about Asian Games
+Top Myth about the Asian Games

 1. South Korea will not win the gold medal.